West End Online

 RICHARD BARTLEY -

-RONNY BEARD - After WEHS, I attended Howard College.
+After WEHS, I attended Howard College.
 When I graduated in '67, it had become Samford University.
 My senior year I married Judy Campbell, who also graduated WEHS in '62.
-We were married 20 years & had 2 children, David & Jennifer.
-David is in the 82nd Airborne & is stationed in Gainesville GA.
+We were married 20 years and had 2 children, David and Jennifer.
+David is in the 82nd Airborne and is stationed in Gainesville GA.
 Jennifer is a freshman at Samford.
 After graduation from Samford, I worked at Hayes Aircraft for a year.
 Next was a 3 year tour in the Navy, which brought me to Marietta GA.
 After my discharge, I worked at Western Electric while attending law school.
-I received my Juris Doctorate in '75 & opened a private law practice in Marietta in '78.
-Judy & I divorced in '88.
+I received my Juris Doctorate in '75 and opened a private law practice in Marietta in '78.
+Judy and I divorced in '88.
 I married Charlotte in '96.
 She teaches 5th grade at The Walker School.
-Charlotte has 2 grown children & 3 grandchildren.
-In '97, I closed my private practice & now represent the Cobb County Board of Commissioners as in-house counsel.
+Charlotte has 2 grown children and 3 grandchildren.
+In '97, I closed my private practice and now represent the Cobb County Board of Commissioners as in-house counsel.
 Last year we moved to Kennesaw GA.
 The house is only 15 minutes from the county model airplane flying field, a big consideration when looking for a house.
 I began building radio control model planes several years ago after a bad motorcycle accident.
 No permanent damage, but crashing a model is a lot less painful than crashing a motorcycle.
 Life is good.
 No complaints.
 Just trying to get 28 hours out of every day!

 LYNNE BLAIKIE -